SkyTechBytes/PlayerStatueBuilder/README.md

 <li>If used by a survival/normal player, the plugin won't delete blocks- only modifies air.
 This prevents accidental modification of the terrain, and eliminates the possibility that the statue will destroy bedrock or other stuff it shouldn't destroy.
 <li>Spawns the statue two blocks above the player to prevent suffocation.
 <li>Undo-ing a statue affects only the last statue created by ANY player (Admin only)
+<li>You can add armor to your player statues now (chainmail, golden, diamond, iron)!
+You can select a piece of armor by stating what type of armor and then adding "_helmet" , "_chestplate" , or "_boots" (ex: diamond_boots).
+<li>You can now create a player statue DIRECTLY from your computer (if you're an admin).
 <li>Config file supports cooldowns (min), extra items required, and # of extra items required
+  <h2>How to create a statue with a skin image directly from your computer"</h2>
+  <li>1.
+Obtain your skin's .png file and copy it
+  <li>2.
+Go to your "plugins" folder in your spigot server folder
+  <li>3.
+Go to the "PlayerStatueBuilderX" folder
+  <li>4.
+Paste your skin's .png file here.
+Remember the name of the file!!!
+(Like "bestskin.png" or "bestskin")
+  <li>5.
+Start your server
+  <li>6.
+Type "/statue .FILENAME" Make sure you ADD the period BEFORE you write the name of the file.
+REMOVE ".png" at the end of your filename when you type it into the command if you have it.
+Ex: Your file is named "bestSkinEver.png" so you would type "/statue .bestSkinEver"
+  <li>7.
+You can add "glass" "diamond_armor" etc. after it just like a normal skin statue to customize it!
   <h2>Permissions</h2>
    <pre>
    playerstatuebuilderx.createStatue: